ready-1/NetCtrl/cline_docs/activeContext.md

 10. **Test coverage**: Added comprehensive test suite for the API.
 11. **Async fixture handling**: Fixed issues with async/await patterns in test fixtures.
 12. **Test isolation**: Ensured each test runs with a clean state for reliable results.
+13. **Database migration chain**: Fixed migration chain issue with improper revision ID formatting causing the "user" table to not be created despite migrations appearing successful.

 ## API Endpoints